JOJ0/discodos/sphinx/source/INSTALLATION.md

 Your starting point for further documentation is the [Quickstart Guide](QUICKSTART.md#importing-your-discogs-collection).
 Your next logical step is importing your Discogs collection.

-**Note: The `disco` and `discosync` commands are installed globally, you can use the Start Menu entry to run them but they also work in any cmd.exe window**
+**Note: The `disco` and `discosync` commands are installed globally, you can use the Start Menu entry to run them but they also work in any cmd.exe window.**

 **Note: DiscoDOS generates the following files which are kept in `C:\Users\your_name\Documents\discodos\` (path may vary depending on your OS-language):**

  - The DiscoDOS configuration file (`config.yaml`)
  - The DiscoBASE (`discobase.db`)
  - A logfile (`debug.log`)

+#### Improve Command Line Experience on Windows

+I would highly recommend installing the "Microsoft Windows Terminal".
+It will provide a much nicer command line experience than cmd.exe!
+It has a better looking font out of the box, better command auto completion and overall is the command line application Windows was missing for ages (IMHO).
+Future DiscoDOS version will use Windows Terminal in the Start Menu launchers by default.

+Get "Microsoft Windows Terminal"
+ - from the Microsoft App store (you'll find it in your Start Menu and you need a Microsoft account)
+   - get a stable release version
+ - or from the Microsoft github page: https://github.com/microsoft/terminal/releases
+   - get a stable release version
+   - or one of the preview version (I'd recommend them, they are usually stable enough!)

+Some features worth trying out
+  - Zoom in/out (resize terminal text) using "ctrl + mouse wheel" (e.g handy when showing mixes in verbose view (`disco mix mix_name -v`)
+    - Alternatively zoom in/out using "ctrl +/ctrl -"
+  - Paste text from clipboard using "right/secondary mouse button"
+  - Command completion using "tab key" (cmd.exe had this already, yes - anyway it feels a little better here IMHO)

 ### macOS